 Our administrative expenses increased by approximately MOP6.3 million from approximately MOP9.0 million for FY2016 to approximately MOP15.3 million for FY2017.
-Such increase was mainly attributable to (i) an one-off share based payment, which was attributable to the transfer of 5% registered capital of WHHE (Macau) from Mr. Li to a former employee in March 2017 of approximately MOP4.4 million; (ii) an increase in general expenses of approximately MOP0.9 million due to the increase of our operating activities resulted from our business expansion; and (iii) an increase in our employee benefit expenses of approximately MOP0.7 million due to an increase in number of staff.
-The year-on-year increase in administrative expenses was mainly as a result of increased operating activities.
+Such increase was mainly attributable to (i) an one-off share based payment, which was attributable to the transfer of 5.0% registered capital of WHHE (Macau) from Mr. Li to a former employee in March 2017 of approximately MOP4.4 million; (ii) an increase in general expenses of approximately MOP0.9 million due to the increase of our operating activities resulted from our business expansion; and (iii) an increase in our employee benefit expenses of approximately MOP0.7 million due to an increase in number of staff.
+The year-on-year increase in administrative expenses was mainly attributable to the result of the increased operating activities.